axelvaldez/radical-companies/_posts/rstartups/2022-05-19-rnextbright.markdown

 <h1>Programs for Employers</h1>
  <p>Integrate employers into the program and create opportunities for them to participate as early as possible in the process.
 They are the beneficiaries of making this happen.</p>
  <ul>
-  <li>Employers: employer developers mentoring the less experienced.</li>
+  <li>Employers: employer developers mentor the less experienced.</li>
   <li>Traditional vs NextBright Sourcing – Hire graduates for a a percentage of salary vs hire them for less by prepaying for <code>N</code> hires.
 Requires an in-depth Kickoff.</li>
   <li>Either of above, but with discounts/credits for participating in the training (mentorship).</li>
  </ul>